- Neighborhoods, Advocacy Groups and Partners

 Some of the main street commercial that was once served by a street car on Sandy Boulevard remains viable today.
-Parkrose is home to several destinations including Parkrose Hardware, Senn's Dairy Park, Parkrose High School, and a few ethnic restaurants along Sandy Boulevard.
+Parkrose is home to several destinations including Parkrose Hardware, Grocery Outlet, Senn's Dairy Park, Parkrose High School, and a few ethnic restaurants along Sandy Boulevard.

 Meetings are the 3rd Tuesday of the month, 7pm at Russellville Grange (12105 NE Prescott).

 Special meetings called and announced with at least one week's notice.

 No meetings in August, November, or December.

 Where: Parkrose Middle School, 11800 NE Shaver St.

 The Rossi, Giusto and Garre Farms on NE 122nd Avenue have been family farms in the community for a century.
 Now the owners, working with the City of Portland, want to explore options to create something new that will serve their community for the years to come.
 The Parkrose-Argay Development Study will explore options to create a more complete and connected neighborhood on the 30-acre site at NE 122nd Avenue and NE Shaver Street.